Clustering Via Finite Nonparametric ICA Mixture Models: Applications

 We select 5000 12$\times$12 pixel patches randomly from each image.
 So the complete data set is of dimension 10{,}000$\times$144.
 The NSMM-ICA algorithm converges after 19 iterations, which lasts a little less than 8 hours.
 Again each bandwidth is automatically learned by the iterative scheme we implemented.
 The result shows a very good recovery of the class-membership information, with a classification error rate of 1.2\%.

 The learned basis functions (i.e., a basis for the linear space of the pixel patches) show interesting patterns.
-Figure~\ref{Ch4-figure:basis} shows the basis functions for each image.
+Figures~\ref{Ch4-figure:newspaper} and~\ref{Ch4-figure:picture} show the basis functions for each image.
 The ones for the painting image appear smoother but more irregular, while the ones for the newspaper image look spottier and more regular.